MP Estate Planning UK

 Handling volatility and price differences across exchanges

-• Take snapshots from at least three reputable exchanges at the same time.
+• Take price snapshots from at least three reputable exchanges at the same time on the date of death.

-• Export transaction histories so holdings at the date of death are clear.
+• Export full transaction histories so the exact holdings at the date of death are clear and verifiable.

-• Record the averaging method and any adjustments used.
+• Record the averaging method and any adjustments used, so HMRC can follow your reasoning.

 StepWhy it mattersWhat to keep

-Executor file tip: keep valuation notes, source links and supporting calculations with the estate records.
-Clear records make the process smoother and the guidance easier to follow.
+Executor file tip: keep valuation notes, source links and supporting calculations together in a dedicated digital and physical file with the estate records.
+Clear records make the probate process smoother and reduce the risk of HMRC enquiries.

 How inheritance tax is calculated on crypto assets in the UK

-We show how a balance of assets is used to determine any liability and why the snapshot at the date of death matters.
+We show how the total estate value — including crypto — is used to determine any IHT liability and why the snapshot at the date of death is the anchor for everything that follows.

 inheritance tax